 It Strengthens Your Talent Pool

-Training and development strengthens your talent pool, which reduces the risk of losing employees who are perceived as “irreplaceable.”
+Training and development strengthen your talent pool, which reduces the risk of losing employees who are perceived as “irreplaceable.”
 The more highly skilled employees you have, the larger the pool you’ll have to draw from when looking for new managers.
 Promoting current employees to management positions is often more preferable because they know the in’s and out’s of the company.

 It’s a Valuable Retention Tool

 Investing in employee development helps build loyalty.
 It shows employees that you value them not only as employees but as individuals, you want to see them grow.
 Providing a challenging and interesting training programs increase employee engagement, and keep employees happy and satisfied.